-On August 23, 1886, the Snellings transferred 24 Commonwealth to William S. Dexter as trustee, to indemnify those who had signed bail bonds or otherwise served as sureties for Samuel Snelling.
+On August 23, 1886, Eleanora Snelling transferred 24 Commonwealth to William S. Dexter as trustee, to indemnify those who had signed bail bonds or otherwise served as sureties for Samuel Snelling.
 On September 24, 1886, William Dexter transferred the property back to Eleanora Snelling, all of the commitments to the bail bond signators and sureties having been met.

-John Lowell died in May of 1897, and Lucy Lowell moved soon thereafter.
-By 1900, she was living in Newton with her unmarried daughter, Lucy and her son, James Arnold Lowell and his wife, Mary Wharton (Churchman) Lowell.
-James A. Lowell was an attorney and later would become a federal judge.
+John Lowell died in May of 1897.
+Lucy Lowell resumed living at 24 Commonwealth during the 1897-1898 winter season.
+By 1900, she was living in Newton with her unmarried daughter, Lucy, and her son and daughter-in-law, James Arnold Lowell and Mary Wharton (Churchman) Lowell.
+James A. Lowell was an attorney in partnership with his brother, John, and later would become a federal judge.

 During the 1898-1899 winter season, 24 Commonwealth was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
 They previously had lived at 406 Marlborough.
 They also maintained a residence, Home Farm, in Milton.
 Col. Russell was Boston Fire Commissioner; he formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.
 They had moved to 403 Beacon by 1900.

-By the 1899-1900 winter season, 24 Commonwealth was the home of the John and Lucy Lowell’s son, John Lowell, Jr., and his wife, Mary Emlen (Hale) Lowell.
+By the 1899-1900 winter season, 24 Commonwealth was once again the home of John Lowell, Jr., and Mary Emlen (Hale) Lowell.
 They previously had lived at 125 Beacon.

 Lucy Lowell died in April of 1904.
 Under the terms of her father’s will, 24 Commonwealth was inherited by her four living children, John Lowell, Jr., Lucy Lowell, Susan Cabot (Lowell) Aspinwall, the wife of William Henry Aspinwall, and James Arnold Lowell.
 On October 20, 1904, John Lowell, as the successor trustee under the will of George B. Emerson, transferred the property to himself and his siblings, and on May 24, 1905, he they transferred it to him.